vvo/forkie/README.md

   - node.js [cluster](http://nodejs.org/api/cluster.html#cluster_cluster_fork_env) workers
 - register start/stop hooks on master and workers
 - get workers events: ready/started/stopped
-- get master events: worker ready, worker started, worker stopped
+- get master events: worker ready, worker started, worker stopped, worker killed
 - handle graceful stops (think long running jobs)
+- automatically restart process
+- provide a REPL with start/stop/restart for each process

-Forkie solves the "how do we deal with graceful stops in our node.js application?".
+Forkie solves the "how do we deal with graceful start an stops in our node.js application?".

 See the [examples](examples/).